t0nik/falling-colors/README.md

 **Goal:** Pick a color and hover your mouse cursor over the map to see colors fall through following tiles.
 Customizable falling speed/Falling speed modeled as gravity.

 **Current state:** Hovering your mouse over a tile lets it fall through lower tiles.
+Visualisation with falling time of 100ms below.

 ![Visualisation of Current State](https://i.imgur.com/tK0cor8.gif)